CivicActions/accessibility/_posts/2021-05-25-how-we-scale-inclusive-website-content-with-automated-testing-and-open-source-tools.md

 layout: post
 title:  "How we scale inclusive website content with automated testing and open source tools"
 date:   2021-05-25 06:00:00 -0800
-description: Using GitHub and open source technology -- general and text-specific -- we created a continuous text feedback mechanism to help ensure our content meets out standards.
+description: Using GitHub and open source technology -- general and text-specific -- we created a continuous text feedback mechanism to help ensure our content mirrors our values.
 author: daniel-mundra
 categories:
 image: card-power.png